bezzlab/mzIdentMLVisualiser/README.md

 </section>
 ```

 We have created a seperate section called "mzIdentMLToJSON" in the tool panel.
 However, you can add this tool to one of your existing sections.
-As a giudance for above step, sample configuration file is given in *sampleFiles* folder.
+As a guidance for above step, sample configuration file is given in *sampleFiles* folder.

 #### Step 2 - copy tool